Skip to main content

 Status: In development

-The Snake River is the largest tributary of the Columbia River.
-The Snake River headwaters originates in the Greater Yellowstone Area, Wyoming and flows west across southern Idaho until meeting the Oregon-Idaho border and turning north until it meets the Columbia River.
-The scope of this TMDL will focus on a portion of the Snake River from where it meets the Oregon Border to the Washington-Oregon-Idaho Border.
+The scope of this TMDL will focus on a portion of the Snake River on the Oregon-Idaho border.
 There are three privately owned hydroelectric dams in the project area; Brownlee Dam, Oxbow Dam, and Hells Cayon Dam, which collectively are known as the Hells Canyon Complex.

 The 2004 TMDL and Water Quality Management Plan for nutrients, dissolved oxygen, pesticides, sediment, temperature and total dissolved gas was approved by EPA on Sept 9, 2004.
 More information can be found below: